 First Stream: graduates from accredited programs who are automatically eligible to take the National Dental Hygiene Certification Examination (NDHCE).
 All students enrolled in Ontario's accredited dental hygiene programs -- prior to their graduation -- are referred to the CDHO website for registration guides and application packages in order to be aware of requirements and documentation needed when applying for a certificate of registration with the CDHO.
 Students in this stream are permitted to take the NDHCE up to four months prior to graduating.
-Therefore, if successful on the NDHCE and provided that there are no other concerns respecting the application (e.g.; declaration of criminal offence), these students can submit a completed application immediately after graduation and be registered within ten business days.
+Therefore, if successful on the NDHCE and provided that there are no other concerns respecting the application, (when the Registrar refers the application to the Registration Committee for a decision), these students can submit a completed application immediately after graduation and be registered within ten business days.